Chief of Staff to the President and Vice President of Board Relations

 Waco, TX 76798

-Dr. Robyn Driskell is Professor of Sociology and is the Executive Director and President's Chief of Staff at Baylor University.
-She previously served as the Divisional Dean of Humanities and Social Sciences in the College of Arts and Sciences at Baylor University.
-She served as the Department of Sociology’s Graduate Program Director, where she was recognized as Outstanding Graduate Program Director by the Graduate School.
+Dr. Robyn Driskell is a Professor of Sociology and is the Executive Director and President's Chief of Staff at Baylor University.
+She previously served as the Divisional Dean of Humanities and Social Sciences in the College of Arts and Sciences.
+She also served as the Department of Sociology’s Graduate Program Director, where she was recognized as Outstanding Graduate Program Director by the Graduate School.
 She has taught a variety of courses, including Introduction to Sociology, Community Sociology, Demography, Population Problems, Marriage and the Family, and Applied Sociology, and recognized as Outstanding Professor in Teaching by the University.
 Dr. Driskell’s area of specialization and primary research interests are community, demographic trends, and race and ethnic studies.
 Her scholarly books include The Community in Urban Society with Larry Lyon and The Discourse on Applied Sociology with Samir Dasgupta.
 She is also the author of numerous peer-reviewed journal publications and book chapters and has received external grant funding for community research.
 Dr. Driskell received her Ph.D. from Texas A&M University.
 Currently, she is serving as the Divisional Dean for the Humanities and Social Sciences in the College of Arts and Sciences.

 Larry Lyon and Robyn Driskell.
 2012.
 Community in Urban Society.
 Long Grove, Illinois: Waveland Press, Inc. ISBN: 1-57766-741-7.
 (282 pages).